 In a vacuum degassing unit or a gas cleaning system, a vacuum is created by adding steam through multi-point injectors, which leads to an atmospheric condenser.
 When the steel exhaust emissions come in contact with the steam, the particulate gets wetted and is collected in the condenser water.

-Wrapping Up Water is clearly an indispensable part of steel and rolling mills.
-However, it is a precious resource that needs to be recycled.
-Mills do their bit by ensuring that the water used in their processes is cooled down via steel cooling towers and released for further use.
 If the mills want to remain competitive and continue making profits, they cannot discard the recycling process.
 Numerous improvements are being made to improve how efficiently steel and rolling mills manage their cooling water.